The Ultimate Guide to Running Successful Flash Sales – Part 1

 The point here is that whether you are launching your first flash sale or you are a veteran, be strategic with the days and time duration and keep track of your results, letting the data inform your future decisions.

-So now you know what some other companies do…this is all fine and good but what does your audience prefer?
-It could be starkly different than what global statistics and other companies tell you.
+Now you know what some other companies do, but what does your audience prefer?
+It could be a stark difference compared to what global statistics and other companies tell you.

 - Check your analytics data to see which days of the week (and what times) your sales are the highest.

-- Split test the same email sent at different times to see which one performed the best.
+- Split test the same email sent at various times to see which one performed the best.

-If this is your first flash sale, start with 24 hours and send emails after 3 p.m. and record your results.
+If this is your first flash sale, start with 24 hours, send emails after 3 p.m., and record your results.
 Take notice of email open rates/times, sales, and clicks.
 Use this data to inform your next flash sale.

-A flash sale can be hugely rewarding—or hugely damaging.
-This is why preparation is key, especially when it comes to shipping and inventory.
+A flash sale can be hugely rewarding—or tremendously damaging.
+This is why preparation is vital, especially when it comes to shipping and inventory.

-If you are running your first flash sale, we recommend you consult with someone who has experience running these types of sales.
+If you are running your first flash sale, we recommend you consult with someone who has experience running these types of deals.
 Here are some preparation steps to keep in mind:

 - How long will it take your customers to receive their products?
-If you are importing internationally and your shipping times range from 2-4 weeks, running a flash sale may not be such a good idea, especially if you are targeting new If so, be super clear on your product and checkout pages and how long it will take the product to arrive.
-People expect quick shipping; anything less and they may fault the brand.
+If you are importing internationally and your shipping times range from 2-4 weeks, running a flash sale may not be such a good idea, especially if you are targeting new customers.
+If so, be clear on your product and checkout pages about how long it will take the product to arrive.
+People expect quick shipping.
+Anything less, and they may fault the brand.

 - Additional traffic = website crash.
 Talk to your hosting company and make sure your site can handle the additional traffic surge.